gabrielcsapo/deploy.sh/README.md

 > two services are started with node-distribute a git server and a http server to host the admin page (admin:1337) and (git server:7000)

-- run `node-distribute configure`
+- run `node-distribute --configure` or `node-distribute -c`.
-    - this will log two files, repos and user
+    - this will log two files, repos and user.

+- run `node-distribute --start` or `node-distribute -s` to start the server.

 ### repos.json